 In a nutshell

-This two year course gives you both a practical and theoretical basis for working with animals.
+This course gives you both a practical and theoretical basis for working with animals.

 This course is for you if...

 ...
 You want to pursue a career in animal or agricultural industries